 Before replanting, you'll need an idea of corn yield potential.
 Corn yields typically decline with later planting dates.
 Research at four Iowa locations provides some idea of responses we might see in Nebraska.
 In those studies, four hybrids with a maturity range of about 20 days were planted at five dates ranging from April 30 to June 25 June in two years.
 (SeeElmore et al, 2013.)
-The Northwest Research and Demonstration Farm (near Sutherland) data as well as that from the Central Research and Demonstration Farm (Boone-Ames area) probably match our conditions more than the other two locations.
+Data from the Northwest Research and Demonstration Farm (near Sutherland), as well as that from the Central Research and Demonstration Farm (Boone-Ames area) probably match our conditions more than the other two locations.

 Delaying planting until mid to late May at those two Iowa locations reduced yields from near zero to near 50%, depending on the location.
 Plan on a yield reduction with replanting in late May.
 The remaining growing season will dictate the effect of late planting in 2015.